Extraltodeus/Uncond-Zero-for-ComfyUI/README.md

 - "pre_fix": Uses the previous step to modify the current one.
 This is the main trick to get a better quality / sharpness.
 - "pre_scale": How strong will the effect be.
   - Recommanded: 1 for sde/ancestral samplers, 1.5 if you want to use something like dpmpp2m.

+IF THE CFG SCALE IS AT 1 OR IF THERE IS NOT NEGATIVE (using the ConditioningSetTimestepRange node):
+- does what is described above

+ELSE:
+- Acts like the Automatic CFG

 ## Conditioning combine positive and negative